-Want to build your way to success in an exciting, varied area of construction?
-Our Royal Institution of Chartered Surveyors (RICS) accredited course provides the expert knowledge you need for a career in building surveying.
+Build your way to success in an exciting, varied area of construction.
+Our Royal Institution of Chartered Surveyors (RICS) accredited part-time Building Surveying BSc (Hons) degree course provides the expert knowledge you need for your career.
 You’ll learn a range of technical and professional skills, including how to convert and adapt buildings, and perform surveys and valuations.

 Building surveyors advise clients about the use and performance of their buildings, including brand-new builds as well as existing, historic or listed structures.

-Our course will develop your skills in all aspects of surveying buildings.
+Our part-time Building Surveying degree course will develop your skills in all aspects of surveying.
 You’ll cover their design, specification and performance.
 You’ll also learn about inspection and analysis, how to recognise and tackle defects, and how to manage projects.

 Learning to work well independently and as part of a team, and in safe and ethical ways, you’ll mix with people from other built-environment professions and develop a clear sense of professional responsibility.